bgauzere/bgauzere.github.io/content/teaching.md

 A course given at [UFAZ](https://www.ufaz.az/), a Franco-Azerbaijani university.
 It focuses on basics of machine learning including unsupervised (KMeans, PCA) and supervised (Ridge Regression, SVM) methods.
 It also includes evaluation protocol and theory.
+All ressources can be freely download [here](https://nuage.insa-rouen.fr/index.php/s/g65DXRrNQjyB2zy)

 Feel free to contact me if you need any material.